Sunehri Bagh Masjid: Delhi High Court

-Abdul Aziz, the imam of Sunehri Bagh Masjid, challenged the NDMC's seeking public opinion, in the Delhi High Court, and alleged "that the notice was issued with malafide intention without any application of mind and that the structure was being targeted without any research or data to support the claim that the structure was causing traffic congestion in the area."
+Abdul Aziz, the imam of Sunehri Bagh Masjid, lodged a petition in the Delhi High Court, challenging the NDMC's seeking public opinion, and alleged "that the notice was issued with malafide intention without any application of mind and that the structure was being targeted without any research or data to support the claim that the structure was causing traffic congestion in the area."
 NDMC told the court that "nothing is going to happen to Delhi’s Sunehri Bagh Masjid anytime soon", stating that the public notice was procedural, and opinions from the Heritage Conservation Committee would be heard first.
 The case was transferred to a double-bench on 11 January 2024.

 Reactions from historians

-Narayani Gupta, an historian and a retired professor of Jamia Millia Islamia University, observed that "Lutyens cleverly incorporated this little masjid into one of his roundabouts.
+Narayani Gupta, a historian and a retired professor of Jamia Millia Islamia University, observed that "Lutyens cleverly incorporated this little masjid into one of his roundabouts.
 Instead of learning from him, our present town controllers pay homage only to VIP cars", and Swapna Liddle stated that there were several other ways which could resolve the traffic problems around the mosque.

-On 10 January 2024, the Indian History Congress, which comprises historians from all parts of India, issued a resolution opposing the NDMC's decision of demolition of the mosque subject to the mosque's cultural significance and its history during the construction of New Delhi.
+On 10 January 2024, the Indian History Congress, which comprises historians from all parts of India, issued a resolution opposing the NDMC's decision of demolition of the mosque owing to its cultural significance and history during the construction of New Delhi.
 The historians stated that the location of the mosque is evocative and serves as a relic.